polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/advanced/codec.md

 ## Implementations

-The Parity SCALE Codec is currently implemented for:
+The Parity SCALE Codec has been implemented in many languages.
+Many implementations are well-maintained, and the Rust implementation is an official Parity product.

 - Rust: [`paritytech/parity-scale-codec`](https://github.com/paritytech/parity-scale-codec)
 - Python: [`polkascan/py-scale-codec`](https://github.com/polkascan/py-scale-codec)